vk-cs/terraform-provider-vkcs/docs/resources/vkcs_networking_network.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the Networking client.
-    A Networking client is needed to create a Neutron network.
+    A Networking client is needed to create a network.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new network.